anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 6. The player has to first activate the gun by **pressing the down arrow key** and then shoot using the **up arrow key**.

 ## **Compilation Instructions:**
+Ensure you have the JDK 2021 version, and the SDK 2021 version.
+Verify the JavaFX project library.
+Ensure the dependencies are available.
-Import project into your IDE.
+Import project into your Intellij IDE and select Maven as your project type.
+Ensure that the resources folder containing the game images is marked as the Resources Root.
-Set the Main Class in Run Configurations to brickGame.Controller Compile and run the game directly.
+Set the Main Class in Run Configurations to brickGame.Controller.
+Run the program directly.

 ## **Features Implemented and Working Properly:**
 1. Game Icon added to Window - top left of window and application icon displays the BrickBreaker logo.